Unbiasing Fermionic Quantum Monte Carlo with a Quantum Computer: Experimental Implementation via Shadow Tomography

 In special cases, this can be computed efficiently.
 For example, if $\Ket{\phi} = \sum_{\alpha} c_{\alpha} \Ket{\phi_{\alpha}}$ can be written as a linear combination of a polynomial number of stabilizer states ${\left\{\Ket{\phi_{\alpha}}\right\}}_{\alpha}$, then we can efficiently compute $\mel{\phi_{\alpha}}{U^\dagger_k}{b_k}$ for each $\alpha$ and sum them together.
 QMC methods such as Green's function Monte Carlo where the walker wavefunctions are computational basis states are a special case that trivially satisfies this requirement.
+Even when $\Ket{\phi}$ is not exactly sparse, it may be approximately sparse in the computational basis (in the sense of being close to an exactly sparse state).
+In such a case, provided that we can sample from \(\ket{\phi}\) efficiently (which is possible for a Slater determinant), we could construct a sparse approximation to \(\ket{\phi}\) (see, e.g., \citen{schwarz2013simulating}) and use this state to approximate the overlap.
 In our QC-AFQMC experiments, we expanded \(\ket{\phi}\) in this way, except that we performed a sum over all of the computational basis states with the correct symmetries, incurring an exponential overhead.
 We emphasize, however, that the cost of this post-processing has no effect on the number of quantum samples needed to produce the classical shadow.
-Even when $\Ket{\phi}$ is not exactly sparse, it may be approximately sparse in the computational basis (in the sense of being close to an exactly sparse state).
-In such a case, if we can sample from \(\ket{\phi}\) efficiently (which is possible for a Slater determinant), we could sample from it and obtain an exactly sparse state $\Ket{\tilde{\phi}}$ that is sufficiently close to $\Ket{\phi}$ (see, e.g., \citen{schwarz2013simulating}) and compute $\mel{\tilde{\phi}}{U_k^\dagger}{b_k}$ as an approximation to the overlap.